 4. Ignoring points of interaction

-A lot of businesses try to solve issues in a siloed way by focussing on individual points of customer interaction.
+A lot of businesses try to solve issues in a siloed way by focusing on individual points of customer interaction.
 While it is only possible to physically rectify one thing at a time, it is really important that you are considering the bigger picture and understand the entire customer journey where no point is ever more important than the other.

 5. Constantly limiting creative exchange